SatDump/SatDump/README.md

 sudo apt install libnng-dev                                                       # If this package is not found, follow build instructions below for NNG

 # (Optional)
-sudo apt install libglfw3-dev zenity                                              # Only if you want to build the GUI Version sudo apt install portaudio19-dev                                                  # Only if you want audio output sudo apt install libzstd-dev                                                      # Only if you want to build with ZIQ Recording compression sudo apt install libhdf5-dev                                                      # Only if you want official product support (ex, EUMETSAT)
+sudo apt install libglfw3-dev libdbus-1-dev                                       # Only if you want to build the GUI Version sudo apt install portaudio19-dev                                                  # Only if you want audio output sudo apt install libzstd-dev                                                      # Only if you want to build with ZIQ Recording compression sudo apt install libhdf5-dev                                                      # Only if you want official product support (ex, EUMETSAT)